Menstrual cramps: 7 tips to relieve pain

 How can I get rid of menstrual cramps?

-There are simple, natural methods to relieve menstrual cramps, such as hot water bottles, sport and diet.
-But if the pain persists and gets worse, consult your health professional: it's not normal to be in so much pain during periods that it disrupts your daily routine.
+There are natural, easy-to-use methods for relieving menstrual cramps, such as hot water bottles, sport and diet.
+But if the pain persists and gets worse, consult your health care professional: it's not normal to be in so much pain during your period that it disrupts your daily routine.